 Issues with your installation can cause Google Chrome to take forever to open, plus this can affect other features, such as Remote Desktop.

-This can also lead to error messages such as The remote session was disconnected that will prevent you from using this feature.
+This can also lead to error messages such as The remote session was disconnected, which will prevent you from using this feature.

-If you’re not familiar with this feature, we strongly suggest reading our how to use Remote Desktop Connection guide for more information.
+If you’re unfamiliar with this feature, we strongly suggest reading our Remote Desktop Connection guide for more information.

-Google Chrome isn’t the only web browser that has remote desktop capabilities, so instead of trying to fix Chrome, might as well switch to another browser, such as Opera.
+Google Chrome isn’t the only web browser with Remote Desktop capabilities, so instead of trying to fix Chrome, you might as well switch to another browser, such as Opera One.

-The browser includes an ad-blocker, a tracking blocker, and even a full-fledged VPN.
-Additionally, it is highly customizable via extensions, and they can also help with turning Opera into a remote desktop manager.
+The browser includes an ad blocker, a tracking blocker, and even a full-fledged VPN.
+Additionally, it is highly customizable via extensions, and they can also help turn it into a Remote Desktop manager.

 What can I do if Chrome Remote Desktop is not working?

 Chrome Remote Desktop works over local networks; if you need it to work over the internet, you should forward the port to a router or use a VPN.
 In this case, if you do not have a working internet connection, it will not work.

 You should check your connection, restart your Wi-fi, or reboot the router; then, you may try again.